Skip to content

 Environmental values

 The Goulburn River and its tributaries support a range of native fish (including golden perch, silver perch, Murray cod, trout cod, Macquarie perch, freshwater catfish), turtles, platypus and rakali (water rats).
 Aquatic vegetation, scour holes and woody debris within the channel provide high-quality habitat for adult and juvenile fish.
 River red gums are a dominant feature of the streamside zone along the length of the Goulburn River.
 These trees shade the river and provide habitat for many species, including the squirrel glider.
 Leaves that fall from the river red gums provide carbon that supports riverine food webs, and dead trees that fall into the river provide a surface for biofilms and waterbugs and habitat for fish.
-Birds (such as egrets, herons and cormorants) use trees along the river to roost and feed, while frogs benefit from shallowly wetted vegetation at the edge of the river channel and in adjacent wetlands.
+Birds (such as egrets, herons and cormorants) use trees along the river to roost and feed, while frogs benefit from shallow vegetated habitats at the edge of the river channel and in adjacent wetlands.

 The Goulburn River system is an important conservation area for threatened species.
 Several wetlands in the Goulburn catchment are formally recognised for their conservation significance.
 Tributaries of the mid-Goulburn River between Lake Eildon and Goulburn Weir host some of the last remaining Macquarie perch populations in the Murray-Darling Basin, while freshwater catfish occur in lagoons connected to reach 3 of the Goulburn River.
 Citizen science monitoring programs indicate the mid-Goulburn River supports a strong population of platypus, which are now classified as vulnerable under Victoria’s Fauna and Flora Guarantee Act 1988.
 Monitoring in recent years shows that environmental flows in the lower Goulburn River trigger golden perch and silver perch to spawn.
 However, the extent to which these spawning events contribute to populations locally and in the wider southern basin is unknown.
 Self-sustaining populations of Murray cod have been confirmed, and trout cod are extending their range in the lower Goulburn River.